mgp123/diffusion-learning/readme.md

 ![thumbnail](img/thumbnail.png)

-A short review of diffusion models based on my understanding Diffusion models are generative models, ie they try to imitate a distribution
+A short review and a barebones implementation of diffusion models in pytorch based on my understanding.
+Diffusion models are generative models, ie they try to imitate a distribution

 ## The diffsuion markov chain